HCPlantern/quartz/content/excerpt/ReadingQizMaker.md

 	- questions generated with ReadingQuizMaker comparable to their manually designed quizzes
 	- NLP suggestions satisfying and helpful
 	- show the importance of allowing users to control the use of AI and providing immediate previews of AI-generated outcomes​

+---

+# 1. Introduction

+1. Assigned readings are crucial in college education.
+But a persistent issue in higher education is that only 20-30% of students complete their reading assignments, a trend that has worsened with the rise of social media.